Categories

 Preparation

-1. In a saucepan, heat the milk over low heat without bringing it to a boil.
+1. In a small pot, heat the milk over low heat without bringing it to a boil.

 2. Meanwhile, mix cocoa powder, sugar, and cornstarch in a bowl.

-3. Gradually add the dry mix to the warm milk, stirring constantly to avoid lumps.
+3. Slowly add the dry mix to the warm milk, stirring constantly to avoid lumps.

-4. Add the chopped dark chocolate and stir until fully melted.
+4. Add the chopped dark chocolate and keep stirring until completely melted.

 5. Bring the hot chocolate to a light boil until it thickens.